-- 6.1 Treasury management is concerned with keeping sufficient but not excessive cash available to meet the Council's spending needs, while managing the risks involved.
-Surplus cash is invested until required, which a shortage of cash will be met by borrowing, to avoid excessive credit balances of overdrafts in the bank current account. - 6.2 The policy on treasury investments is to prioritise security and liquidity over yield, that is to focus on minimising risk rather than maximising returns. - 6.3 The Council is typically cash rich in the short-term as revenue income is received before it is spent (and invested more securely to minimise the risk of loss), but cash poor in the long-term as capital expenditure is incurred before being financed.
+- 10.1.
+Treasury management is concerned with keeping sufficient but not excessive cash available to meet the Council's spending needs, while managing the risks involved.
+Surplus cash is invested until required, a shortage of cash will be met by borrowing, to avoid excessive credit balances of overdrafts in the bank current account. - 10.2.
+The policy on treasury investments is to prioritise security and liquidity over yield, that is to focus on minimising risk rather than maximising returns. - 10.3.
+The Council is typically cash rich in the short-term as revenue income is received before it is spent (and invested more securely to minimise the risk of loss), but cash poor in the long-term as capital expenditure is incurred before being financed.
 The revenue cash surpluses are offset against capital cash shortfalls to reduce overall borrowing.
-Money that will be held for longer terms is invested more widely to balance the risk of loss against the risk of receiving returns below inflation.
+Money that will be held for the longer term is invested in a select portfolio to balance the risk of loss against the risk of receiving returns below inflation. - 10.4.
+The contribution that these investments make to the objectives of the Council is to support effective treasury management activities. - 10.5.
+Decisions on treasury management investment and borrowing decisions are made daily and therefore delegated to the CFO and staff, as per the Treasury Management Practices (TMPs), who must act in line with the treasury management strategy approved by Council in February each year.
+Treasury management activity is presented to the Corporate Governance and Standards Committee as part of the Council's financial monitoring report throughout the year and the Committee is also responsible for scrutinising treasury management decisions. - 10.6.
+The Council currently has a total of £200 million long-term borrowing of which £167 million is related to the HRA at an average rate of 3.5% with a cost of £5.4 million in interest, and the remaining £33 million relates to WUV and the interest is being capitalised to the project at the pooled interest rate of all council borrowing.
+Short-term borrowing, falling on the GF, is expected to cost £1 million at an average rate of 5%.

-- Oecisions on treasury management investment and borrowing decisions are made daily and therefore delegated to the CFO and staff, as per the Treasury Management Practices (TMPs), who must act in line with the treasury management strategy approved by Council in February each year.
-Treasury management activity is presented to the Corporate Governance and Standards Committee as part of the Council's financial monitoring report throughout the year and are responsible for scrutinising treasury management decisions. - 6.5 The Council currently has a total of £170 million long-term borrowing which £148 million is related to the HRA at an average rate of 3.37% with a cost of £4.7 million in interest, and the remaining £22 million relates to WUV and the interest is being capitalised to the project.
-Short-term borrowing, falling on the GF, is expected to cost £0.6 million at an average rate of 4.5%.
-The Council's average investment portfolio is £75 million at an average rate of 3.56%, generating £3.5 million of interest.
+10.7.
+The Council's average investment portfolio is £86 million at an average rate of 5%, generating £3 million of interest.

-Borrowing Strategy
+Borrowing strategy

-- 6.6 The Council's main objective when borrowing is to achieve a low but certain cost of finance while retaining flexibility should plans change in future.
-These objectives are often conflicting, and the Council seeks is to strike a balance between cheaper short-term loans and long-term fixed rate loans where the future cost is known but higher. - 6.7 The Council does not borrow to invest for the primary purpose of financial return and therefore retains full access to the PWLB. - 6.8 Statutory guidance is that debt should remain below the capital financing requirement, except in the short term.
-The liability benchmark in paragraphs 4.23 to 4.26 show we are meeting the statutory guidance. - 6.9 The detailed borrowing strategy can be found in Appendix 1, Section 5.
+- 10.8.
+The Council's main objectives when borrowing is to achieve a low but certain cost of finance while retaining flexibility should plans change in future.
+These objectives are often conflicting, and the Council seeks to strike a balance between cheaper short-term loans and long-term fixed rate loans where the future cost is known but higher. - 10.9.
+The Council does not borrow to invest for the primary purpose of financial return and therefore retains full access to the PWLB. - 10.10.Statutory guidance is that debt should remain below the capital financing requirement, except in the short term.
+The liability benchmark in paragraphs 8.23 to 8.26 show we are meeting the statutory guidance. - 10.11.
+The detailed borrowing strategy can be found in Appendix 1, Section 5.